Chip Monck

 Edward Herbert Beresford "Chip" Monck (born March 5, 1939) is an American Tony Award nominated lighting designer, most famously serving as the master of ceremonies at the 1969 Woodstock Festival.

 Personal history

 Monck was born in Wellesley, Massachusetts to a mother from Nutley, New Jersey and a father from Liverpool, England.
 He acquired the nickname "Chip" at a summer camp on Lake Winnipesaukee, in New Hampshire.
 While Monck went to the South Kent School on scholarships for ice hockey and crew, he became more interested in welding and machinery, designing a potato harvester that he sold to McCormick.
 He began volunteering with a summer theater group at Wellesley College, learning the basics of theatrical lighting from Greg Harney.
-He began auditing classes at Harvard while working with the university's theater company.
+He began auditing classes at Harvard University while working with the school's theater company.